 Students may apply for commuter status if they will be residing with a parent or family member designated by a parent, and live within a fifty-mile radius of campus.
 The student may request to become a commuter at any time, however, the housing charge for the semester will not be refunded.
-A student should fill out an application.
+A student should fill out an application on the Housing Portal to change their status.
 If approved, check-out of their room and turn in your key with your Resident Assistant.
-A student must notify the Housing Coordinator if the requested change has been approved for the spring semester before January 10 to avoid the housing charge for the spring semester.
+A student must contact the Registrar’s Office to change their status and the Financial Aid Office as financial aid packages may adjust.

 What If my roommate and I don’t get along?

 In the event you feel as though you and your roommate are not a match, you must wait two weeks (there is a two-week hold on room switches at the start of fall and spring semester).
 After the two week hold, you may follow the room change process, which can be found in the Drew Move-in Guide under the section Residence Life Room Change Process.
 Please click here to go to the Drew Move-in Guide.

 Most of the campus rooms are doubles with a few triples.
 We have single rooms; however, seniors then junior have first priority at selecting these rooms.